AnthonyTran1/movie_client/README.md

 - Ability to select a movie for more details
 - Ability to log out
 - Ability to navigate to Profile view
+- Filtering the list of movies with a “search” feature

 Single Movie View